Chaphasilor/webBluetooth/README.md

 # webBluetooth
-An interface for controlling a Bluetooth LE device via the web bluetooth technology
+An interface for controlling a Bluetooth LE device via the web bluetooth API